Participants gather for a photo with Santa and Mrs. Claus

-About 750 Lee University freshmen, along with their Gateway class instructors and peer leaders, recently participated in the annual Pack ‘n’ Stack party in the Paul Dana Walker Arena.
+Over 600 Lee University freshmen and their Gateway class instructors and peer leaders participated in the annual Operation Christmas Child Pack ‘n’ Stack service event in the Paul Dana Walker Arena.

-The Pack ‘n’ Stack party, which is organized for freshman Gateway classes, included 87 peer leaders, 42 Gateway instructors, and students involved with the Student Leadership Council at Lee.
+The Pack ‘n’ Stack event, which is organized for freshman Gateway classes, included 81 peer leaders, 41 Gateway instructors, and12 volunteer faculty and staff members.

 The mission of Samaritan’s Purse Operation Christmas Child is to fill as many shoebox-sized boxes as possible with Christmas gifts to be distributed to children in need around the world.